 In a pure numbers sense, increasing blog traffic has never been more difficult.
 The number of blogs on the Internet only continues to climb every day, with each one being a new competitor for blog traffic.

-Before you even think about building blog traffic, you have to make sure you have the fundamentals down.
-In this section, we’ll make sure you’re ready to rock.
+Before you even think about building blog traffic, you must ensure you have the fundamentals down.
+So in this section, we’ll ensure you’re ready to rock.

 A. Are You On WordPress?

-Pay close attention to this advice, because I desperately wish I had known it when I first started (I actually did know it, but I ignored people who knew better than me).
+Pay close attention to this advice because I desperately wish I had known it when I first started (I actually did know it, but I ignored people who knew better than me).

 Those SaaS website builders have their uses (such as eCommerce), but WordPress is the king of blogging.
 Full stop, no exceptions.